SWKeenan/SciFiUI/README.md

 - Multiple buttons playing at once
 - Getting the character sprite to move

-Ways in which they were overcome:
+Ways in which they were *overcome*:

 1. Increasing the keys pressed array size
 2. Making a boolean of buttonsPressed to make one true and the others false